enleightond/twitchers/README.md

 * Features:
   - Individual user account
   - Personalized page to include favorite streams
-  - Tracks for live status of streams within favorites list
+  - Tracks status of streamers (on/offline)
+  - Search and filter for all games
 * Wishlist:
   - Embedded video
   - Email/text alert/update for live streams